DaveHudson/next-typescript-appsync/README.md

 }
 ```

 Note the structure of the returned JSON.
 There is a data object, which has a `listTodos` object, which contains an `items` array.
-Each array item has properties that are defined by our strongly typed schema in `schema.graphql`.
+Each array item has properties that are defined by our strongly typed `schema.graphql` file.
 You'll also notice some utility properties have been added automatically by Amplify, specifically `createdAt` and `updatedAt`

 ## React